of the Phonograph and Other Stories

 Nebraska in 1924 on a 650 acre ranch by a river and lots of

-Miss Hildred Karre, gave me my first experience with
+teacher, Miss Hildred Karre, gave me my first experience with

 music on a phonograph which was a portable suit-case style.

 You opened the lid and inside was this wonderful little record

 player.
 Our opening exercise was a special time.
 We listened

 and also played games to the music such as the Farmer in

 the Dell and Here We Go Round the Mulberry Bush.
-However, my favorite

-in kindergarden in the same room.
-We played school and imitated
+Ann was in kindergarden in the same school room along

-the real school.
-Of course, you must have a phonograph.
-So I
+school you must have a phonograph.
+So I would put my dad's

-put my Dad's

-razor blade sharpener on top of a grocery-store
+razor blade sharpener on top of a shoebox as a makeshift phonograph

-box, and with the rubber jar rings and gold Mason jar
+with crank, and with the rubber jar rings and gold Mason jar

-lids on my wrist I was ready to wind the crank and jingle-jangle.
+lids on my wrist I was ready to wind the 'crank' and jingle-jangle